pandaseal/number-validator/README.md

 # Number Validator - Code Assignment

 This is my solution to a code assignment.
-The task was to write a program that tests the validity of Swedish personal numbers (social security numbers) and two other types of "governmental numbers" - organisationsnummer and samordningsnummer.
+The task was to write a program that tests the validity of Swedish personnummer (social security numbers) and two other types of "governmental numbers" - organisationsnummer and samordningsnummer.
 The program is written in Java and structured in an Object Oriented manner.

-The numbers come to the program as strings and the program tests their validity according to the defined specifications for the number type.
-The program can also show the results of testing a bunch of example numbers that were provided in the instructions (none of them are real numbers).
+The program is adapted for demo purposes but the code could also be used as part of something bigger.
+The basic idea is: To validate a nummer, create a `Nummer` object of corresponding type and pass the number to be validated as a string to the constructor, then `checkValidity()`, which will update the `isValid` and `failingTests` fields of the Nummer object.
+These fields can then be accessed to make pretty printouts/logging or whatever one needs them for.

 ## Dependencies
 - Java 19

-## Build and run
+## Build
 - The project uses Gradle for build and running (build with Gradle 8.0)
 - The `gradlew` script ensures that the right version is used and because of it you don't need to have gradle installed to run the project.
-- To build and run the project, just use the following command, while in the project folder.
+- To build the project, just use the following command, while in the project folder.
-- The program has two modes (see info below):
-  1) testing the example numbers (provided in instructions, hard coded)
-  2) testing a single number passed as an argument

 On Windows:
 ```
-$ gradlew run
+$ gradlew.bat build
 ```
 On Linux/Mac:
 ```
-$ ./gradlew run
+$ ./gradlew build
 ```

+## Run
+The program has two modes:
+  1) testing example numbers - pass no arguments
+  2) testing a single number - pass number to test as argument

 ### Mode 1: Test example numbers
 With no arguments, the program tests example numbers from all three classes of numbers